thomashefele/ExVivoOrganDataCapture/README.md

 # DTK Data Collection Project

+Last updated: 3/8/2022

-A tool for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this software can be utilized for various projects in healthcare, such as:
+A tool for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this software can be utilized for various projects in biomedical research, such as:
 - Creating digital twins of organs
 - Analyzing hemodynamics and vascular leak in organs
 - Whole organ isolation for studies of therapeutic effects on specific organs